thompson42/pyspark-dse-cookbook/README.md

 #### Load a DataFrame from a Cassandra table using SparkSQL
 #### Write out a DataFrame to DSEFS as a .parquet file

-## PySpark scripts for Data Lake resident historic data (in .parquet format)
+## Section 2: PySpark scripts for Data Lake resident historic data (in .parquet format)

 Cluster Purpose: big data querying with real-time join capabilities Components of Datastax Enterprise used: Spark, DSEFS